 Getting potential customers to interact with your business is not easy.
 As the competition for ad space increases, the potential for your ad to be seen gets more difficult and expensive.
-But if you’re looking for a way to engage with your targeted audience in real time at efficient costs for your marketing strategy, consider using LinkedIn Message Ads.
+But if you’re looking for a way to engage with your targeted audience in real time at efficient costs for your social media marketing strategy, consider using LinkedIn Message Ads.
 You’ll interact with more potential customers online, grow brand awareness and increase lead generation, all at the same time.
-Let’s dive in and learn the best practices for creating a successful LinkedIn Message Ad campaign.
+Let’s dive in and learn the best practices for creating a successful LinkedIn Message Ad campaign, including understanding messaging and formats and your target audience.

 What is LinkedIn Sponsored Messaging?

 Sponsored Message Ads are an advertiser’s best friend.
-They allow you to reach peoples’ inboxes without having to procure email lists and they display through a member’s LinkedIn inbox on both desktop and mobile.
+They allow you and other social media marketing advertisers to reach peoples’ inboxes without having to procure email lists and they display through a member’s LinkedIn inbox on both desktop and mobile.
 Message Ads only target active users, which increases engagement, and your media spend isn’t lost on an inactive LinkedIn user who would never see the message.
 These LinkedIn Message Ads are also charged by a cost per send model, which allows you to pay only for ads that are sent successfully.
+These ads help strengthen your lead pipeline, which can help draw more traffic to your businesses’ website.

 Select Your Sponsored Messaging Ad Format

-Sponsored Messaging comes in two ad formats: Message Ads and Conversation Ads
+Sponsored Messaging comes in two ad formats: LinkedIn Message Ads and LinkedIn Conversation Ads

 A Message Ad (formerly known as an Inmail Ad) delivers a targeted message featuring a single call-to-action (CTA) button.
-You can generate conversions using a Lead Gen Form or drive traffic to a landing page and optimize results with reporting that shows who is taking action on your ad.
+You can generate conversions after setting up a Campaign Manager account using a Lead Gen Form or drive traffic to a landing page and optimize results with reporting that shows who is taking action on your ad.

 A Conversation Ad allows you to deliver up to five CTAs using various types of content in a single message for a highly engaging experience.
 You can drive prospects to multiple landing pages or Lead Gen Forms and see how many people click on your content.
 This helps to determine how engaged they are in the conversation.
 When setting up LinkedIn Conversation Ads, Create a “choose-your-own-path experience” to help potential customers instantly access the content that is most interesting to them.

-Now that we have a better idea of what LinkedIn Sponsored Messaging is, let’s take a look at best practices that will deliver a high performing LinkedIn ad campaign.
+Now that we have a better idea of what LinkedIn Sponsored Messaging is, let’s take a look at the best social media practices that will deliver a high performing LinkedIn ad campaign.

 Choose the Campaign Objective That Will Best Fit Your Goals